-- SEWER COLLECTION SYSTEM means individually or collectively any sewer facilities which are financed, constructed, and dedicated to the District by an applicant, owner, or customer or which are the result of local initiative and financing in tracts and subdivisions, as well as commercial or industrial developments, and which are typically less than 12" in diameter.
+- SELF-REGENERATIVE WATER SOFTENER means a unit that, in removing minerals from water, produces waste containing minerals in greater amounts than those in the influent - SEWAGE means any liquid, water-carried waste, or water, whether treated or untreated, discharged into or permitted to enter a District sewer.
+Also sometimes called WASTEWATER. - SEWER COLLECTION SYSTEM means individually or collectively any sewer facilities which are financed, constructed, and dedicated to the District by an applicant, owner, or customer or which are the result of local initiative and financing in tracts and subdivisions, as well as commercial or industrial developments, and which are typically less than 12" in diameter.
 Sewer collection systems shall include dry sewers installed by developers prior to construction of trunk sewers.
 The District shall determine what facilities are part of a collection system from time to time as necessary.
 The District's determination in this regard shall be final and conclusive. - SEWER [SEWAGE] FACILITIES means any facilities used in the conveyance, pumping, and treatment of wastewater. - SERVICE CHARGE means a monthly or bimonthly charge established by the District from time to time for water, sewer, recycled water or natural treatment system service.
 This charge does not include the commodity charge for the consumption of water or recycled water. - SURCHARGE means a charge imposed by the District for the provision of a special service not normally provided by the District, such as situations involving unusual quantity or quality requirements.
 This surcharge may include, but is not necessarily limited to, pumping surcharges. - TRUNK SEWERS means sewer lines and appurtenances purchased or constructed by the District with bond proceeds and/or capacity charges or those constructed by an applicant, owner, or customer subject in whole or in part to reimbursement typically larger than 12" in diameter.
 The District shall determine what facilities are trunk sewers from time to time as necessary based on the currently adopted master plan and the terms and provisions of any reimbursement agreements.
-The District's determination in regard to these matters shall be final and conclusive. - UNAUTHORIZED DISCHARGE means any release of recycled water that violates the Rules and Regulations or any applicable federal, state, or local statute, regulation, ordinance, contract, or other requirement. - UPPER LATERAL means the line from the lateral connection to the building or improvements of the applicant, owner, or customer. - URBAN RUNOFF means dry and wet weather low flow runoff from urban spaces and small storm flow. - WASTEWATER means liquid and water carried waste and water, whether treated or untreated, discharged into or permitted to enter a District sewer.
-Also sometimes called SEWAGE.
+The District's determination in regard to these matters shall be final and conclusive. - UNAUTHORIZED DISCHARGE means any release of recycled water that violates the Rules and Regulations or any applicable federal, state, or local statute, regulation, ordinance, contract, or other requirement. - UPPER LATERAL means the line from the lateral connection to the building or improvements of the applicant, owner, or customer. - URBAN RUNOFF means dry and wet weather low flow runoff from urban spaces and small storm flow.